hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

-# Flight sync/build/release scripts
+# Flight-Icons "sync/build/release" scripts

-A pipeline for building the Flight iconset into a set of packages that can be consumed by other tooling and products.
+A set of Node.js scripts developed to create a single pipeline for building and releasing the Flight iconset as a set of packages in different formats, that can be consumed by other tools and products.

 ---

 ## Usage

 The pipeline can be run manually, on your local machine, or via GitHub actions.

 There are three distinct steps in the process: